OpenTreeMap/otm-core/CONTRIBUTING.md

 ### Linting

-We run all our our Python code (excluding migrations and settings) through [flake8](https://flake8.readthedocs.org/en/2.2.3/).
-If you are using the vagrant-based development setup, there is a [fabric](http://www.fabfile.org/) task that will run flake8 with the correct settings.
+We run all of our Python code (excluding migrations and settings) through [flake8](https://flake8.readthedocs.org/en/2.2.3/).
+If you are using the vagrant-based development setup, you can use this command to run flake8:

 ```
-fab vagrant check
+vagrant ssh -c 'cd /vagrant/otm-core/opentreemap; flake8 --exclude migrations,opentreemap/settings/local_settings.py *'
 ```

+To avoid build failures make sure to run this command against your changes before opening a pull request.

 ### Testing

 We try to unit test as much of our code as possible.
-If you are using the vagrant-based development setup, there is a task that will run the unit test suite.
+If you are using the vagrant-based development setup, this command will run the test suite:
-Please run the unit tests before submitting a pull request if you modify Python code,

 ```
-fab vagrant test
+vagrant ssh -c 'cd /vagrant/otm-core/opentreemap && ./manage.py test --noinput'
 ```

+To avoid build failures please run the unit tests before submitting a pull request if you modify Python code.

 ### View Functions